-As the Editor-in-Chief of TheServerSide, I got to monitor the search terms that drive readers to the site, and one search term that makes me wonder is ‘git branch change.’
+As the Editor-in-Chief of TheServerSide, I monitor the search terms that drive readers to the site.
+One search term that makes me wonder is “git branch change.”
+This interests me because there are several reasons people could be searching for this topic and come here.

-The reason the search query bothers me is that I don’t know exactly what people are searching for?
-If the ‘git branch change’ search term brought you to this site, you are likely interested in one of the following two topics:
+If the “git branch change” search term brought you to this site, you are likely interested in one of the following two topics:

 I’ve written full tutorials on each of those ‘git branch change’ topics, each of which is linked in the numbered list above.
-But I’ll give you the tl;dr response for each of them.
+But here’s the tl;dr response for each of them.

 To change a git branch name, you simply switch or checkout the branch of interest and issue the following command: